Lesson video

 So we have three learning cycles in our lesson today.

-For the first learning cycle, we're going to be looking spelling, punctuation, and grammar, and thinking about some common mistakes that tend to crop up in essay writing.
+For the first learning cycle, we're going to be looking at spelling, punctuation, and grammar and thinking about some common mistakes that tend to crop up in essay writing and you'll have go at fixing those mistakes.

-For our second learning cycle, we're going to have a look at the use of synonyms.
-Now synonyms are words have the same meaning and they're an easy way of making your writing sound more sophisticated.
+Now synonyms are words are the same meaning and they're an easy way of making your writing sound more sophisticated.

-For example, instead of saying 'bad', you might say 'adverse'.
+For example, instead of saying bad, you might say adverse.

 They both mean the same thing, but adverse sounds more sophisticated than bad.